nest/nest-simulator/doc/guides/connection_management.rst

 rules requiring no parameters can be given as strings, for all other rules, a dictionary specifying the rule and its parameters is required.
 Examples for such parameters might be in- and out-degrees, or the probability for establishing a connection.
+A description of all connection rules available in NEST is available below.

 all-to-all
 ~~~~~~~~~~